 View a password manager as a book of your passwords, locked by a master key that only you know.
 Some of you think that sounds bad because, if someone acquires the master password, they have ALL your passwords.
 But if you’ve chosen a strong and unique, but easy-to-remember master password—you’ve established a near-perfect way to protect the rest of your personal passwords from improper access.

-Password managers are designed to provide you with access to all of your passwords in an encrypted format that is not accessible to hackers or malicious software.
-They can offer significant convenience while providing outstanding protection and ensuring that your information stays private.
+Password managers are designed to provide you with access to all your passwords in an encrypted format that is not accessible to hackers or malicious software.
+They can offer significant convenience, while providing outstanding protection and ensuring that your information stays private.

 Generally, there are two primary types of password managers: